padrinobook/padrinobook.com/_posts/2014-03-02-progress-march.md

 ---
 title: Progress March 2014
 description: Own mail address and responsive website adjustments.
-Added recent commit section as a reminder to see the last commits for the book.
 I designed a first logo.
+Plans to finish the edit profile section and write a chapter how to deploy to heroku.
+update: 2018-08-29
 active: news
 ---

 Hio,

 I finally got an own mail address <matthias@padrinobook.com> from which the updates are send now.
-I also add a ["Recent commit"](http://padrinobook.com/recent_commits) section as a reminder to see the last commits for the book.

 Designing a logo is not so difficult, all you need is to have a name, a slogan, and some design in your head.
-You can see results on [logos](http://padrinobook.com/logos.html), thanks for the feedback on twitter I got from [Nathan Esquenazi](https://twitter.com/nesquena/statuses/438551498956349440).
+You can see results on [logos](https://padrinobook.com/logos.html), thanks for the feedback on twitter I got from [Nathan Esquenazi](https://twitter.com/nesquena/statuses/438551498956349440).

 I made some small improvement on the website and made it more responsive.
 According to your device, a different version of the logo is loaded.